Eric Bakker N.D.June 8, 2022

 Walk Every Day

-Keep in mind that if you struggle with constipation, just include yoghurt in your diet won’t solve all of your problems on its own.
-You will need to adhere to a regimen of adopting good living practises, it is ultimately the best way for managing constipation in the long term.
-You should walk for at least 30 to 40 minutes every single day, cut out beverages like coffee, tea, and alcohol from your diet (for at least 3 months), consume a wide range of nutritious meals, and drink plenty of fresh clean water These four behaviours, by themselves, alleviate around 75 percent of constipation.
+Keep in mind that including yogurt in your diet won’t solve all your constipation problems on its own.
+You need to adopt a regimen of healthy living practices to manage constipation long-term.
+Walk for at least 30 to 40 minutes every day, cut out coffee, tea, and alcohol for at least three months, consume a wide range of nutritious foods, and drink plenty of fresh, clean water.
+These four behaviors alone can alleviate about 75 percent of constipation.

 1. Adhere to a regimen of good living practices. (plenty of sleep, rest, fruits & vegetables etc.)